linwhitehat/ET-BERT/README.md

                              --vocab_path models/encryptd_vocab.txt \
                              --dataset_path dataset.pt --processes_num 8 --target bert
     ```
  3. Run `datasets/main.py` to generate the data for downstream tasks if there is a dataset in pcap format that needs to be processed.
 This process includes two steps.
 The first is to split pcap files by setting `splitcap=True` in `datasets/main.py:54`  and save as `npy` datasets.
 Then the second is to generate the fine-tuning data.
+If you use the shared datasets, then you need to create a folder under the `dataset_save_path` named `dataset` and copy the datasets here.

 ### Pre-training
 To reproduce the steps necessary to finetune ET-BERT on labeled data, run `pretrain.py` to pre-train.